 The Master Plan has not provided for a cemetery/crematorium for its population since death is inevitable.
-There needs for a facility to provide for safe and organized disposal of dead bodies.
+There needs to be a facility to provide for safe and organized disposal of dead bodies.
+The master Plan should provide sufficient land for cemetery purposes.
 The Kiambu County Integrated Development Plan accommodates for provision of these facilities in order to promote general public health and sanitation.
-In these regards, it is critical for Tatu City Limited to provide adequate land for cemetery purposes.
-If unviable for phase 2 - Mchana Estate Master Plan, the consideration should be prioritised in phase 3 of the earmarked Tatu City extension.